 MICROTIA AWARENESS DAY

-Approximately one child in every 9,000 is born with Microtia (when the ear(s) do not fully develop during the 1st trimester of pregnancy).
-Often affecting one ear or both ears, Microtia is diagnosed at birth, but there is no understanding as to why Microtia occurs.
-Facial challenges, hearing loss and the longing for social acceptance.
+Approximately one child in every 9,000 is born with Microtia.
+Microtia occurs when the ear or ears do not fully develop during the 1st trimester of pregnancy.
+While Microtia is diagnosed at birth, there is no understanding of why Microtia occurs.
+Those born with Microtia face hearing loss, facial challenges, and the longing for social acceptance.

 For most parents, the day of their child’s birth turns from celebration to concern and uncertainty.
 Initially, aside from the arrival of their beautiful new baby, they notice the outward signs of the condition – a small, curiously shaped ear or no ear at all.
-Depending on where these families live, doctors and nurses may be well versed in the condition and quickly educate and prepare parents, reassuring them.
-In others regions, the condition is rare enough that misinformation or lack of information quickly evaporates any remaining sense of celebration that accompanies a birth.
+Depending on where these families live, doctors and nurses may be well versed in the condition.
+They quickly educate and prepare parents, reassuring them.
+In other regions, however, the condition is rare.
+Misinformation or lack of information quickly evaporates any remaining sense of celebration that accompanies a birth.

-HOW TO OBSERVE
+HOW TO OBSERVE #MicrotiaAwarenessDay

 Use #MicrotiaAwarenessDay to share on social media.

 The Ear Community Organization founded Microtia Awareness Day in 2016 and was submitted by the Tumblin family.
 Melissa Tumblin founded Ear Community in 2010 after stumbling through the hurdles and challenges of finding answers for her daughter when she was born with Microtia.
-Since then, Ear Community has brought over 6,500 people together from around the world at the organization’s events making it possible to share experiences and resources.
+Since then, Ear Community has brought over 6,500 people together from around the world at the organization’s events, making it possible to share experiences and resources.